ChristianCL92/nft-cocktails-frontend/README.md

 - View your minted NFTs in "Your User Collection"
 - Click "View on OpenSea" to see your NFT on OpenSea

+## Running the Application

+Start the development server:

+- npm run dev.